UNDER CONSTRUCTION

 Textual error description

-In case of an error an error message can be obtained via getErrorText()
+In case of an error an error message can be obtained via getErrorText().

 Id

-To identify your controls, you can set an Id (just like javafx.scene.Node.setId()
+To identify your controls, you can set an Id (just like javafx.scene.Node.setId()).
+See the methods getId() and setId().

 Listeners

-interface.
+This interface extends the javafx.beans.Observable interface.
 It notifies listeners upon any change in the control.

-For convenience there is an extra method removeListeners()
+For convenience there is an extra method removeListeners() to remove all listeners.

-How to write an ObjectControl
+How to write an EditorControl

-Of course you can simply implement this interface, but in general it is advised to extend the class ObjectControlTemplate
+Of course you can simply implement this interface, but in general it is advised to extend the class ObjectControlTemplate and follow the documentation within that class.